Limond History, Family Crest & Coats of Arms

 The surname Limond was first found in Brittany, originally Armorica in ancient times, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
 The family were well established in the region of Dol and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles and letters patent confirming their nobility.

-Important Dates for the Limond family
+Early History of the Limond family

 This web page shows only a small excerpt of our Limond research.
 Another 76 words (5 lines of text) covering the year 1823 is included under the topic Early Limond History in all our PDF Extended History products and printed products wherever possible.

 Limond Spelling Variations

 Spelling variations of this family name include: Limont, Limond, Limon, Limonot, Limondin, Limonier, Lelimonier, Limondain, Limons, Lemont and many more.

 Early Notables of the Limond family (pre 1700)